 Doctors administer these three standard treatments to patients in different stages.
 When each treatment type is administered depends on the unique case.
 Doctors develop treatment approaches primarily based on the mesothelioma location.

-Pleural and peritoneal mesotheliomas are treated as a different disease because they have separate prognoses and treatment requirements.
+Pleural and peritoneal mesotheliomas are treated as different diseases because they have separate prognoses and treatment requirements.

 Pleural Mesothelioma Treatments

-Patients with pleural mesothelioma have multiple treatment options that can effectively extend their life expectancy.
-While there are many possible approaches doctors may take, in general, there are two main pleural mesothelioma treatment procedures.
+Patients with pleural mesothelioma have multiple treatment options that can improve prognosis.
+While there are many possible approaches doctors may take, in general, there are 2 main procedures.
 Each is a multimodal approach, meaning it uses more than one treatment type.

-Each pleural mesothelioma procedure is different in its treatment philosophy though both produce similar life expectancy results.
-Ultimately, it’s up to the patient to decide which treatment approach they believe in after receiving consultation from a trusted mesothelioma specialist.
+Each procedure is different in its treatment philosophy though both produce similar survival results.
+It’s up to the patient to decide which approach they believe in after receiving consultation from a trusted mesothelioma specialist.

 Extrapleural Pneumonectomy with Chemotherapy and/or Radiation

 The first pleural mesothelioma treatment procedure is the extrapleural pneumonectomy (EPP) surgery.

 Considered a more aggressive surgery, the EPP involves removing the diseased lung and the entire pleura, as well as a portion of the diaphragm and pericardium (lung lining).
-The goal of this surgery is to limit metastasis (spreading to distant sites).
+The goal of this surgery is to limit mesothelioma cells from spreading (metastasis).